 What Is a Civil Appeal?

-Through a civil appeal, a litigant asks the Court of Appeals to reverse a final judgment or decision made by the Circuit Court.
+Through a civil appeal, a litigant asks the Court of Appeals to reverse a final judgment or decision made by the trial court.
 Appellate arguments are often based on complex legal interpretations.
 To locate “appealable issues,” in your case, you must carefully review the written record for procedural errors.

 Where Do I Start?